 If the UAV uses the PDU session/PDN connection for C2 the PDU session is subject to C2 authorization as described in clause 5.2.5.

-The UAV shall indicate that the PDU Session/PDN Connection is for the UAV communication and/or C2 communication in the PDU Session Establishment/PDN Connectivity request.
-The PDU Session/PDN Connection is identified by the SMF/SMF+PGW-C as being for UAV/C2 communication based on the DNN or DNN/S-NSSAI combination.
+The UAV shall indicate that the PDU Session/PDN Connection is for the USS communication and/or C2 communication in the PDU Session Establishment/PDN Connectivity request.
+The PDU Session/PDN Connection is identified by the SMF/SMF+PGW-C as being for USS/C2 communication based on the DNN or DNN/S-NSSAI combination.

 During the establishment or modification procedure of the PDU Session/PDN connection for C2 communication, the USS shall provide the 3GPP system with following information for enabling basic C2 communication between UAV and UAV-C: